zigbee-alliance/distributed-compliance-ledger/bench/README.md

 *   `--dcl-hosts <comma-sepated-list>`: list of DCL nodes to target.
 Each user randomly picks one E.g. for local ledger `http://localhost:26657,http://localhost:26659,http://localhost:26661,http://localhost:26663` will specify all the nodes.
 *   `--dcl-rest-hosts <comma-sepated-list>`: list of DCL nodes to target.
-Each user randomly picks one E.g. for local ledger `http://localhost:26640,http://localhost:26641,http://localhost:26642,http://localhost:26643` will specify all the nodes.
+Each user randomly picks one
-*   `--dcl-txn-file` path to a file with generated txns

 Statistic options: